Approved app

 When you are done with the updates and testing, review the [Updating your apps article](/custom-apps-documentation/app-maintenance/updating-your-app.md) for the next steps.

-It is important to keep your app up-to-date and react to API changes on time, e.g. when the API is going to shut down.
+It is important to keep your app up to date and react to API changes on time, e.g. when the API is going to shut down.
 You also need to fix issues reported by users.

 Read more about [terms of approved app maintenance](/custom-apps-documentation/app-maintenance/terms-of-approved-app-maintenance.md).